Controller

 Controller methods in Vaden support multiple return types.
 Vaden will automatically adapt the response depending on what you return:

-• A list of @DTO() → Serialized as a JSON array.
+@DTO()→ Serialized as a JSON array.

 ('/text')